SAP-samples/btp-generative-ai-hub-use-cases/10-byom-oss-llm-ai-core/README.md

 ### Option 1: (Recommended) Bring open-sourced LLMs into SAP AI Core with Ollama

+Please refer to this [blog post](https://community.sap.com/t5/artificial-intelligence-and-machine-learning-blogs/bring-open-source-llms-into-sap-ai-core-with-ollama/ba-p/13659769) about Bring Open-Source LLMs into SAP AI Core with **Ollama** for more details. <br/><br/>
 Please follow the jupyter notebooks below to deploy and test **Ollama** in SAP AI Core.

 - [01-deployment.ipynb](byom-oss-llm-code/ollama/01-deployment.ipynb)